Independence of Singularity Type for Numerically Effective K\"ahler-Ricci Flows: Further Remarks

-We also include some examples where an explicit solution to the normalised K\"ahler-Ricci Flow is known.
+We start with some examples where an explicit solution to the normalised K\"ahler-Ricci Flow is known.
 This allows us to deduce the singularity type for an arbitrary initial metric for these manifolds.
 These examples are obtained from \cite{ysZ19}.